New Orleans: Entertainment and performing arts

 The New Orleans area is home to numerous annual celebrations.
 The most well known is Carnival, or Mardi Gras.
 Carnival officially begins on the Feast of the Epiphany, also known in some Christian traditions as the "Twelfth Night" of Christmas.
 Mardi Gras (French for "Fat Tuesday"), the final and grandest day of traditional Catholic festivities, is the last Tuesday before the Christian liturgical season of Lent, which commences on Ash Wednesday.

 The largest of the city's many music festivals is the New Orleans Jazz & Heritage Festival.
 Commonly referred to simply as "Jazz Fest", it is one of the nation's largest music festivals.
 The festival features a variety of music, including both native Louisiana and international artists.
 Along with Jazz Fest, New Orleans's Voodoo Experience ("Voodoo Fest") and the Essence Music Festival also feature local and international artists.

 Other major festivals include Southern Decadence, the French Quarter Festival, and the Tennessee Williams/New Orleans Literary Festival.
 The American playwright lived and wrote in New Orleans early in his career, and set his play, Streetcar Named Desire, there.

 Louis Prima; a famous New Orleans jazz, swing music, and jump blues, musician.

 In 2002, Louisiana began offering tax incentives for film and television production.
-This has resulted in a substantial increase in activity and brought the nickname of "Hollywood South" for New Orleans.
 Films produced in and around the city include Ray, Runaway Jury, The Pelican Brief, Glory Road, All the King's Men, Déjà Vu, Last Holiday, The Curious Case of Benjamin Button, 12 Years a Slave, and Project Power.
-In 2006, work began on the Louisiana Film & Television studio complex, based in the Tremé neighborhood.
-Louisiana began to offer similar tax incentives for music and theater productions in 2007, and some commentators began to refer to New Orleans as "Broadway South".